 The historic roadstead encompasses the entirety of Oranje Bay, St. Eustatius.
 In the 18th century, thousands of ships dropped anchor here in order to trade at this free port.
 The roadstead, or road for short, was by far the busiest area in St. Eustatius’ surrounding waters, where the vast majority of ships destined for the island dropped anchor.
 Nearly all movements of goods and people between ships and the island took place on the road, making it a very important part of the maritime cultural landscape.
 As trading activities on the island increased, so did the number of ships.
-According to Lieutenant Cornelius De Jong, who traveled through the Caribbean on the Dutch man-of-war Mars, there were nearly 200 ships at anchor on the road when he first visited the island in September 1780 (De Jong 1807: 96).
+According to Lieutenant Cornelius De Jong, who travelled through the Caribbean on the Dutch man-of-war Mars, there were nearly 200 ships at anchor on the road when he first visited the island in September 1780 (De Jong 1807: 96).
 A few months later, Admiral George Brydges Rodney noted 130 ships on the road (Enthoven 2012: 241).
 Research into the extent and location of the roadstead was first conducted in the 1980s by the College of Mary & William.
 Later in 2015, an in-depth documentary and archaeological analysis of the road was conducted by the St. Eustatius Center for Archaeological Research.

 Historical artwork provides many clues about the location and extent of the anchorage.
-Numerous 18th- and 19th-century historical drawings and watercolors of Statia’s road exist, spread across private collections and archives all over the world.
+Numerous 18th- and 19th-century historical drawings and watercolours of Statia’s road exist, spread across private collections and archives all over the world.
 These show that some ships anchored close to shore, but most dropped anchor further away from the island.
 From historical artwork, it can be deduced that the road covered a large area on the island’s leeward side.
 This is not surprising given the fact that there could be as many as 200 ships on the road.